T0MASD/faro/docs/v1-events-analysis.md

 ## Conclusion

 The analysis definitively proves that **v1/events complements rather than duplicates direct GVR monitoring**.
-The intelligent deduplication approach is fundamentally flawed and causes critical data loss.
+The intelligent deduplication approach is fundamentally flawed and causes data loss.

 For graph database ingestion, the combination of both data streams provides the complete picture needed for comprehensive workload analysis, with `gvr + namespace + name` serving as an excellent relationship key.

-The current deduplication logic must be removed, and v1/events should be treated as enrichment data alongside, not replacement for, direct resource monitoring.
+The deduplication logic should be removed, and v1/events should be treated as enrichment data alongside, not replacement for, direct resource monitoring.

 ## Test Evidence